 My background is a bit unusual.
 I started off as a commercial pilot but decided to go back to school to do an MBA and ended up in IT.
 I mainly focus on Quality Assurance in Digital Project Delivery and work with a geographically diverse team.

 I felt my combined experience in a range of fields would be valuable as a governor.
 Instead, I'm the one who has learnt so much about school improvement as well as the challenges schools face in providing quality education to name a few.
-As link governor for Special Education Needs and/or Disability, Pupil Premium, Website and Co-Chair of Governors, I'm especially proud of the provision we have in place for our learners - regardless of their ability even though our resources are hugely limited.
+As link governor for Special Education Needs and/or Disability, Pupil Premium and Website.
+I'm especially proud of the provision we have in place for our learners - regardless of their ability even though our resources are hugely limited.

 Governors hold strategic responsibilities for the development and improvement of the school and ensure a clarity of vision, ethos and strategic direction.
 I must say the amazing work our senior leadership team and indeed all the teaching/support staff put into their roles makes it a very satisfying and rewarding thing to do.
 I'm constantly in awe of their dedication and hope more people would consider joining us.